juliourena/Labs/README.md

 Install-Module AutomatedLab -AllowClobber -Force
 ```

-Download from the repository LabSetup and copy into C:\tools\, from the powershell session run the following command:
+Download the [LabSetup](https://github.com/juliourena/Labs/tree/master/LabSetup) directory and copy into C:\tools\.

-Go to your MDATP (https://securitycenter.microsoft.com) tenant and download the onboarding package for Windows 10 & Windows Server 2019, place both files within C:\tools\LabSetup, the onboard package for WS2019 must have the following name: server-WindowsDefenderATPLocalOnboardingScript.cmd and the Windows 10 onboarding package must remain the same.
-Then you must remove the USER_CONSENT, for silent install, as refered in this example:
+Go to your [MDATP](https://securitycenter.microsoft.com) tenant and download the onboarding package for *Windows 10* & *Windows Server 2019*, place both files within *C:\tools\LabSetup\ *, the onboard package for **WS2019** must have the following name: **server-WindowsDefenderATPLocalOnboardingScript.cmd** and the **Windows 10** onboarding package must remain the same.

+Remove the USER_CONSENT section from both onboarding files, for silent install.
+USER_CONSENT section to be removed:

 ```
 :USER_CONSENT